 We sent copies of our proxy materials directly to all stockholders of record.
 If you are a beneficial owner whose shares are held in "street name", these materials were sent to you by the bank, broker or similar institution through which you hold your shares.
-As the beneficial owner, you can direct your institution as to how you would like your shares voted at the Annual Meeting, and it is obligated to provide you with voting instruction.
+As the beneficial owner, you can direct your institution as to how you would like your shares voted at the Annual Meeting.